Hiking Deer Mountain: My Personal Journey

 - Gaiters are recommended for earlier season hiking

-- For the full hike to the summit, it is highly recommended to bring the typical hiking necessities such as matches, knife, shelter, map and compass, first aid kit, extra food, and signal mirror or flares, and a whistle.
+- For the full hike to the summit, it is highly recommended to bring the typical hiking necessities such as matches, knife, shelter, map and compass, first aid kit, extra food, signal mirror or flares, and a whistle.

 - Resources: Don’t forget to check out the Ketchikan Visitor Center and/or Southeast Alaska Discovery Center and pick up a Ketchikan Hiking Guide.